-Pittsburgh Steelers Super Bowl Window Is Closing—And Fast
+Pittsburgh Steelers' Super Bowl Window Is Closing—And Fast

-Pittsburgh Steelers Super Bowl Window Is Closing—And FastOctober 1, 2018
+Pittsburgh Steelers' Super Bowl Window Is Closing—And FastOctober 1, 2018

 The Pittsburgh Steelers no longer operate on a Super Bowl standard.
-The team's current trajectory doesn't even place them in the playoff picture let alone challenging for a championship.
+Their current trajectory doesn't even place them in the playoff picture, let alone championship contention.

-Sunday's 26-14 loss to the Baltimore Ravens at Heinz Field merely highlighted all the deficiencies currently found on the Steelers roster.
+Sunday's 26-14 loss to the Baltimore Ravens at Heinz Field merely highlighted all the deficiencies found on the Steelers roster.

 Le'Veon Bell's absence looms large.
 Ben Roethlisberger's inconsistency becomes more glaring with each passing week.
 Antonio Brown isn't on the same page with his quarterback.
 Finally, the defense is counted among the league's worst.

-Pittsburgh tends to receive the benefit of the doubt due to the organization's long-term stability and overall consistency.
-Yet, the roster has continued to erode and the off-field drama grows louder with each passing week.
+Pittsburgh tends to get the benefit of the doubt because of the organization's long-term stability and overall consistency.
+Yet, the roster has continued to erode, and the off-field drama grows louder with each passing week.

-As the game becomes more geared toward the offense, specifically the quarterback, Roethlisberger's performance is most glaring.
+As the game becomes more geared toward offense, specifically the quarterback, Roethlisberger's performance is most glaring.

 When the Steelers are clicking, they can score with any team in the league.
 They're dynamic behind a sturdy offensive line with weapons all over the field.
 Although, the unit's performance is reliant on its triggerman.